lumeland/lume.land/docs/core/processors.md

 order: 15
 ---

-A processor is a function to transform the content of pages just **after the page is rendered**.
+A processor is a function to transform the content of pages **after the page is rendered**.
 Let's see an example of a processor to minify HTML pages:

 ```js
 function minifyHTML(pages) {